2i2c-org/team-compass/business-development/pricing-strategy.md

 (pricing:cloud)=
 ### Pass-through cloud costs

-If we pay cloud bills on behalf of communities, we pass {external+docs:ref}`cloud infrastructure costs <costs:cloud>` directly to the communities we serve, without taking any percentage markup.
+If we pay cloud bills on behalf of communities, we pass [cloud infrastructure costs](xref:docs#costs:cloud) directly to the communities we serve, without taking any percentage markup.
 We do this for two reasons:

 1. We run infrastructure _on behalf of each community_, as if a member of that community were running it themselves.